Suspect in UVA shooting was on the bus with victims returning from a Washington DC trip, school spokesperson says

 Until Tuesday night, it was not known whether Jones was on the trip or if he was even on the bus prior to the shooting.
 Police are still trying to piece together what could have led to the deaths of three UVA football players.

 Two other people, only one of whom has been identified, were also injured in the shooting.
-UVA Health spokesperson Eric Swenson gave CNN a status update on the two injured people Tuesday, saying one person was discharged and the other was in serious condition.
-Swenson did not identify either person.
+UVA Health spokesperson Eric Swensen gave CNN a status update on the two injured people Tuesday, saying one person was discharged and the other was in serious condition.
+Swensen did not identify either person.

 Jones was arrested Monday morning and faces three charges of second-degree murder and three counts of using a handgun in the commission of a felony, UVA Police Chief Timothy Longo Sr. said.
 Since his arrest, Jones was transferred from Henrico County to the Albemarle-Charlottesville Regional Jail on Tuesday afternoon.

-Note: Correction: A previous version of this story incorrectly spelled the last name of UVA Health spokesperson Eric Swensen.